viewtool/I2C_Adapter/RaspberryPi_GCC_USB_CNT_Frequency/README.md

 # CNT_Frequency
-An RaspberryPi project to test CNT Frequency.
+A RaspberryPi project to test CNT Frequency.